shhavel/fuel_calculator_ruby/README.md

 ## CLI Usage

 The CLI interface is simplified.
-The user specifies a list of planets, and the program plans an appropriate launch/land path for the mission and calculates the amount of fuel.
+The user specifies a mass of the ship (including equipment) and a list of planets, and the program plans an appropriate launch/land path for the mission and calculates the amount of fuel.

     $ fuel_calculator 28801 earth moon earth
     51898